 The Google Maps API is a perfect example of an API that enhances application functionality.
 It allows developers to incorporate customized maps into websites or applications using Google’s geographic data, enabling features like real-time traffic updates, street view, and detailed location information.

 Industries such as travel and delivery services utilize the Google Maps API to enhance their services.
-Some of the key features and benefits of the Google Maps API include:
+Google Maps API can help with:

-• It offers real-time map updates, ensuring that users can always access the most current map data.
+Offer real-time map updates for the most current map data.

 These features make the Google Maps API a valuable tool for businesses in these industries.